- Is the Whau River dirty?

 The drainage systems consist of separate wastewater and stormwater systems and includes combined sewer systems.
 Combined sewer systems consist of one pipe to convey both wastewater and stormwater, and are common in cities of a similar size and age to Auckland.

 When it rains the overflow points within the Whau River discharge a dilute mixture of urban stormwater and wastewater into urban streams and also directly into the Waitematā Harbour.
 This can result in no swimming alerts at beaches, with impacts on important cultural and community values and risk of illness from swimming, triggered by enterococci bacteria in the water.
-The bacteria is common in animal and human faeces, and ends up in the water through animal and bird droppings, or from stormwater runoff and wastewater discharges.
+The bacteria is common in bird and human faeces, and ends up in the water through bird droppings or from stormwater runoff and wastewater discharges.

 Other water pollution